It’s been days and what you thought was a regular tension headache hasn’t gone away. Is it time to go to the doctor?

 You should also see a doctor when you have a headache and one or more of the following symptoms:

-- nausea and vomiting (and you don’t have the flu or a hangover)
+- Nausea and vomiting (and you don’t have another condition like the flu)

 If you’re experiencing these symptoms, it’s possible your headache is the result of a stroke or meningitis.
-Both are life threatening and require immediate treatment.
+Both are life-threatening and require immediate medical treatment.

 Schedule an appointment with your doctor if: